What We Do

 Empowering the Inclusion of Children of All Abilities

-Keeping one eye on today and one on the future, Melinda and her daughter continued to be plagued by the 70% employment rate for people with disabilities.
-The future looked bleak for these children.
-They knew the sports and recreation programs, no matter how inclusive and vital, did not provide the employment training needed to assist those with disabilities to pay rent or put food on the table.
-Without better training, these children were destined to a life living at home with their parents and dependent on government aide.
-Therefore, in May 2008, Pathways added an essential element to their array of programs called Project Win Win and opened a state-of-of the art 2,700 square foot facility.
-The goal of this program is to help these children discover their passions and train to do work they love.
-The children begin training in the studio along side their peers and pogress out into community employment placements.
-It has become a priority to make Project Win Win the "Apple" of employment training and to expand desperately needed services for middle and high school students with special needs.
+In May 2008, Pathways began employment training programs to combat the 70% unemployment rate for people with disabilities.
+Without better training, these children were destined to live at home with their parents and dependent on government aide.
+Therefore, Pathways added an essential element to their array of programs called Project Win Win and opened a state-of-of the art 2,700 square foot facility.
+The goal of this program is to help children in middle and high school to discover their passions and train them to do work that focuses on their strengths and areas they are passionate about.
+The children begin training in the studio along side their peers and soon developed the skills they needed to go out into community employment placements.
+Instead of waiting to train children at the age of 16-18, this program begins training children for employment at the age of 10-11.
+What makes Pathways unique is the number of children with special needs that we have placed in employment both paid and volunteer before they graduate from high school.
+These children are building impressive resumes that will help them gain access to a world of opportunity like never before.
+It has become our priority to make Project Win Win the "Apple" of employment training and to expand desperately needed services for middle and high school students with special needs.

-The progress and outcomes Pathways has experienced in such a short time is unprecedented.
-The organization has become an icon in their community and helped many other parents, schools, and communities to build inclusive programs that prepare children of all abilities for success in their lives!
-Pathways is an example of what can be done and the valuable role families having children with special needs can play to show the empowerment everyone experiences when schools and communities commit to including and maximizing the potential of children of all abilities!
+The progress and outcomes Pathways has experienced in such a short time are unprecedented.
+The organization has become an icon in their community and has provided extensive training to many other parents, schools, and communities to build inclusive programs that prepare children of all abilities to work together to find success in their lives.

 Melinda Jennis Interviewed on the Dawn Show